What does Yodeck allow me to show on my monitors?

 In an event of Internet outage, Yodeck-enabled screens will continue to work fine, up to a full month.

 Content displayed on your monitors is downloaded and played locally.
-But you won’t be able to change what get displayed until Internet access is back.
-Of course, content that loads from the Internet, like Web Pages and Live Streaming Videos (except simple YouTube videos, which are downloaded locally), are not available when your devices goes offline.
+But you won’t be able to change what gets displayed until Internet access is back.
+Of course, content that loads from the Internet, like Web Pages and Live Streaming Videos (except simple YouTube videos, which are downloaded locally), is not available when your devices go offline.

 Does Yodeck support monitors mounted vertically?